 Five Habits To Lead a Healthy Life

 Well this article aint that.
-These are health guidelines, more like guardrails.
+These are health guardrails, not guidelines.
 As humans, we are going to peter out on the health highway at times.
 It’s gonna happen.
-These guardrails are meant to keep us from falling off completely.
-They are big picture, long term investment strategies for healthy living.
-Use em or lose em to your discretion, but we would be stoked if you at least give them a read. 🙏
+These guardrails are meant to keep us from completely falling off.
+They are big picture items or long term investment strategies for healthy living.
+Use em or lose em to your discretion, but we would be stoked if you at least gave them a read. 🙏

 1. Be As Active As Possible